 Varicose veins are large swollen veins that develop on the legs and ankles.
 The veins may appear blue, green or purple and enlarge gradually over time.
-Mild varicose veins develop on the ankles where patients develop swollen sore legs and swollen ankles.
-Advanced varicose veins can be extremely painful, leading to internal clots, vein rupturing and bleeding.
-In some cases, the patients develop ulcers or permanent eczema, which does not heal.
+Mild varicose veins develop on the ankles where patients develop swollen, sore legs and ankles.
+Advanced varicose veins can be extremely painful, leading to internal clots, rupturing, and bleeding.
+Sometimes, the patients develop ulcers or permanent eczema, which does not heal.

 Symptoms of varicose veins include:

 - Development of heavy, uncomfortable legs